-Over the past 23 years, the Nantucket Wine & Food Festival has become one of the most celebrated wine and food events in the country.
+Over the past 23 years, the nantucket Wine & Food Festival has become one of the most celebrated food and wine events in the country.
 Thirty miles off the coast of Cape Cod – the world’s historic whaling capital becomes the nation’s wine capital every May.
 Famous for its vast array of featured winemakers and talent, the Nantucket Wine Festival began in 1996 as a one-day Grand Tasting event held on the beach in Siasconset, the eastern-most tip of the island.
 It has since grown.
 The festival now draws over 3000 attendees to the island for this annual spring fête and boasts a continually growing family of vintners, wineries, renowned chefs and restaurants.

 October 21-25, 2020